LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 The ticket mentioned that a large number of people whom none had any issue with it and instead being supportive of the mod, that I feared that the moderation could be acting on their own culture only and disregarding other cultures.
 It also had some anonymous quotes from some debates, and a question on why this mod was more inappropriate than some mods that are already being hosted.

-The ticket system tells support requesters that they can expect an answer in 3 business days, it being a little longer I can accept.
+The support service announces an estimated 3 business days for a submitted request/ticker, it being a little longer I can accept.
 Though I had to wait 2 weeks to get an answer, which I only got after publicly complaining in the CurseForge dev Discord guild.
 This was honestly quite demotivating.

 And all of that to get answered that: